cloudblue/connect-eaas-core/docs/tutorials/webapp/setup.md

 }
 ```

-Let's analyze a bit the extension descriptor.

 !!! warning
-    All the attributes of the **extension.json** descriptor are mandatory.
+    All attributes of the **extension.json** descriptor file are mandatory!

+The provided example assumes that your extension code will be hosted on **github.com** within the `myaccount` account and your repository is called `chart_extension`.

-The `name`, `description` and `version` attributes are used to generate the [OpenAPI](https://www.openapis.org/) specifications file for your extension's REST API.
+The `name`, `description` and `version` attributes are used to generate the [OpenAPI](https://www.openapis.org/) specifications for your extension's REST API.

-The `audience` attribute is a list of account roles to with the extension is addressed.
-For published extensions, it is used by Connect to filter the extension catalog for a given acount accordingly.
+The `audience` attribute represents a list of account roles in Connect.
+Thus, it is required to specify which roles are supported by your extension.
+In case your extension is published, Connect allows filtering out and locating your extension by using your specified  roles on the platform.

-The `readme_url` and `changelog_url` are shown in the Connect UI DevOps module as a reference for teams that operates the extension.
+The `readme_url` and `changelog_url` will be presented in the Connect UI DevOps module as a reference for teams that will work with your extension.
+The `changelog_url` attribute will be used as *Version History* details for your extension once it is published in the Showroom Catalog.
-The `changelog_url` is also used to fill the Version History pane of the details of an extension within the public catalog.

 The `icon` attribute allows you to customize the material design icon of your extension for the Connect UI dashboard page.

 !!! note
-    The available icons are the one from the connect material icons package.
-You can see the list of all available icons here:
+    It is required to use icons from the Connect Material Icons package.
+Use one of the provided folder names as your icon attribute.
+See the list of all available icons by using this link:
     [https://github.com/cloudblue/material-svg/tree/main/icons/google](https://github.com/cloudblue/material-svg/tree/main/icons/google).
-    The icon name is the name of the folder that contains the icon.

-## Add a Dockerfile and a docker-compose.yml to run your extension locally
+## Dockerfile and `docker-compose.yml`

-Add the following docker-compose.yml file to your project root folder:
+Create a `dockerfile` and a `docker-compose.yml` and to run your extension locally.
+First, add a new *docker-compose.yml* file to your project root folder:

 ```
 $ touch docker-compose.yml
 ```

-Fill docker-compose.yml with the following content:
+Populate your `docker-compose.yml` with necessary data as follows:

 ```yaml